omiguelgomes/FEUP_LAIG/README.md

-# FEUP-LAIG: Projects developed for LAIG, using WebCGF
+# FEUP-LAIG: Projects developed for LAIG, using WebGL

 ## TP 1/2: Solar System
 Graphical representation of the solar system